Utilizing Horseshoe Crabs as a Food Source

 ————————-

-Horseshoe crabs, despite being referred to as “crabs” in English, do not belong to the same subphylum as true crustacean crabs.
+Despite being referred to as “crabs” in English, horseshoe crabs do not belong to the same subphylum as true crustacean crabs.
 Instead, they are classified under the taxonomic class Merostomata.
-This taxonomic classification places them in closer proximity to arachnids and scorpions rather than typical crabs.
+This taxonomic classification places them closer to arachnids and scorpions than typical crabs.

 Horseshoe crab species and their distribution in Southeast Asia

 There are four known living species of horseshoe crabs worldwide.
-Among these species, one, Limulus polyphemus, is found exclusively in Northern America, while the remaining three species are native to various regions in Asia.
+Among these species, one, Limulus polyphemus, is found exclusively in Northern America, while the remaining three are native to various Asian regions.
 These Asian species include:

 1. Chinese horseshoe crab (Tachypleus tridentatus)